Matheus3Ferreira/backend-tarefa/README.md

-# Awesome Project Build with TypeORM
+# Project made for UNIP (Teacher: https://github.com/Joseffe10)

 This is a API made for a University little project made with Andrei.